TriMadon/mastermind-ruby/README.md

 - Console-based gameplay
 - Single player against computer
-- Player can choose being the code maker
+- Player can choose to be the code maker
 - Player can adjust the computer's intelligence level when playing as code maker
 - The computer uses Swaszek's strategy for guessing and eliminating codes
-- Intelligence level affects the randommness of the computer's guesses
+- Intelligence level affects the randomness of the computer's guesses

 ## How to Run